Need Industry Work Experience? An Internship Can Help

 International job seekers must have a suitable Visa to undertake an Australian internship program, such as a Working Holiday Visa.
 It’s good to understand what Visa you’re eligible for.
 For more information check out the Australian Immigration website, or contact us to learn more.

-Now that you have a clear understanding of the benefits of internships in Australia, you might like to dig a bit deeper to find out how to go about starting an internship.
-You can check out the Career Success Australia internship program or get in touch to speak with us about your internship.
+Now that you have a clear understanding of the benefits of internships in Australia, you might like to dig a bit deeper to find out how to go about starting one.
+You can check out the Career Success Australia internship program or get in touch to speak with us.
 Remember: It’s a valuable step towards your career in the Australian workforce.

 Career Coach and Director at Career Success Australia